Google to promote sites with human-centred content

 The transition to people-first content

-The update to Google’s ranking algorithm should by no means cause panic, but it is important to consider the impacts on your site, along with user behavior.
-You can still have long content, but ensure that the most essential and relevant highlights are stated first and that the balance between human-focused content and SEO best practices is upheld.
+The update to Google’s ranking algorithm should by no means cause panic, but it is important to bear in mind the impacts on your site, along with user behaviour.
+You can still have content of length, but ensure that the most important and relevant highlights are stated first, and that the balance between human-focused content and SEO best practices is upheld.

 Want to know more?
-For guidance and advice on how best to optimize SEO and content on your website, reach out to us at DEPT®.
+For guidance and advice on how best to optimise SEO and content on your website, reach out to us at DEPT®.